ismaelbelghiti/Tigwi/API/API-Spec/SpecUser.md

 * In **URL**, _userLogin_ is the login of the user whose informations you want to get.
 * In **URL**, _userId_ is the unique identifier of the user whose informations you want to get.

-##Get the accounts where te user can post
+##Get the accounts where an user can post
 ###Purpose
 Obtain a number _numberOfAccounts_ of accounts where user _userLogin_ can write.
 No particular order provided